NVIDIA/aistore/cmd/ishard/README.md

 ## CLI Parameters

 - `-sample_key_pattern`: The pattern used to substitute source file names to sample keys.
 This ensures that objects with the same sample key are always merged into the same output shard.
-   - `-sample_key_pattern="base_filename"`: Extracts and uses only the base filename as the sample key to merge.
+   - `-sample_key_pattern="base_filename"`: The default option.
+Extracts and uses only the base filename as the sample key to merge.
 Removes all directory paths and extensions.
    - `-sample_key_pattern="full_name"`: Performs no substitution, using the entire file name without extension as the sample key.
    - `-sample_key_pattern="collapse_all_dir"`: Removes all '/' characters from the file name, using the resulting string as the sample key.
    - `-sample_key_pattern="custom_regex"`: Applies a custom regex pattern to substitute the file names to sample keys for your specific requirements.